BehindTheMusicTree/audiometa/audiometa/test/README.md

 Unit tests should test **individual components in isolation** with fast, focused tests that verify behavior without external dependencies.

+#### Unit Test Principles

+- Test individual classes and their methods
+- Fast execution (milliseconds)
+- No external dependencies (dependencies should be mocked)
+- Focus on behavior, not implementation
+- Test error paths specific to the component
+- When mocking, exact values from mocks are acceptable for testing controlled scenarios

 #### What Unit Tests Should Do

 ```python